mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 ### Oracle concurrency token behavior

-Sometimes Oracle returns -1 as affected rows.
+Oracle returns -1 as affected rows when using INSERT ALL, likely due to using BEGIN / END statements in command.
 In that case affected rows would be assumed as equal to expected for the statement.

 ## Q&A